The Offbeat Way Sofia Richie Uses Aquaphor in Her Skin Care Routine

 “I sleep with it under my eyes because I heard it prevents bags.
 I’m just a freak about bags and wrinkles,” she said.
 We’re cautious when placing pretty much anything near our eyes, but Richie may be onto something here.
 One of Aquaphor’s main ingredients is glycerin, which is considered a humectant that draws moisture into the skin and promotes faster cell regeneration.
 And when skin is adequately moisturized—especially the thinner under-eye area—it’s less likely to bear irritation, which can ultimately lead to puffiness.

-Now, bear in mind that she said she “heard” it prevents bags, which means that what works for her may not do the same for you.
+Now, bear in mind that Richie said she “heard” it prevents bags, which means that what works for her may not do the same for you.
 Also, glycerin and other ingredients found in Aquaphor can cause acne or allergies for some.
 Everyone’s skin is different.
-But this soundbite definitely peaked our interest.
+But this soundbite definitely piqued our interest.
 If you plan on trying this hack, proceed with caution.